Skip to main content

 Sharing sessions

-On JBrowse Web, the main menu bar has a "Share" button to enable users to share their sessions with other people.
-The share button generates a URL that can be sent to other users.
+On JBrowse Web, the "Share" button in the main menu bar generates a URL you can send to other users.

 You cannot copy the URL in your address bar and send it to other users, you must use the "Share" button to share your session.